Lark Peart - Online therapist

 I am an Australian Clinical Psychologist and have practice experience encompassing Australia, the United Kingdom, and Denmark.
 As a Clinical Psychologist, I was trained and educated for seven years prior to graduating.
 This education taught me to view clients as whole people who are experiencing difficulties, rather than as a group of symptoms or problems.
 I strive to work collaboratively, honestly, and warmly with each client.
 While therapy can feel like an unknown, how we will achieve change should not be a mystery.
 As such, I am transparent with clients, and discuss each stage of therapy as it occurs so that the client is informed and feels consulted.

-Coming to therapy may feel daunting.
-However, clients tend to find that they feel comfortable in sessions once there, and that they are glad that they sought help.
+Starting therapy may feel daunting.
+However, clients tend to find that they feel comfortable online, and that they are glad that they sought help.
 I strive to make the process as straightforward and supportive as possible, and clients should feel respected and listened to at all times.

 The first few sessions involve me asking relevant questions to understand what has been happening which has led the client to seek help.
 Together, we develop a shared understanding of their difficulties and concerns.
 We also develop a tailored treatment plan which we discuss and agree on before treatment begins.